department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ### Scenario

 Can you view the VA facilities in this list and tell me which location would be closest to you?
 What information do you expect to see for this location and tell me if anything is missing.
+Is there another way on this page that you can view locations near you?

 **Things to watch for**

 - Can the participant easily scroll through results on the list view?
 - Does the participant know which locations are closest to their location?
+- Can the participant find the map tab without assistance from the moderator?

 ## Fourth Task: Review VA location search results map